 Export compliance software like Shipping Solutions helps you make more informed decisions about everyone in your export supply chain, gives your team a repeatable process everyone can follow, and allows you to document your efforts so that you have an audit trail that shows you’re doing your due diligence.

-It’s not only the easier way to a successful exporter, it’s the best way.
+It’s not only the easier way to be a successful exporter, it’s the best way.

 This article was originally published in May 2017.
 It has been updated to include current information, links and formatting.